 John Agard (born 21 June 1949 in British Guiana) is an Afro-Guyanese playwright, poet and children's writer, now living in Britain.
 In 2012, he was selected for the Queen's Gold Medal for Poetry.

 Agard grew up in Georgetown, British Guiana (now Guyana).
-He loved to listen to cricket commentary on the radio and began making up his own, which led to a love of language.
-He went on to study English, French and Latin at A-level, writing his first poetry when he was in sixth-form, and left school in 1967.
+John wrote his first poetry when he was in sixth-form, and left school in 1967.
 Leaving school in 1967, he taught the languages he had studied and worked in a local library.
 His father settled in London and Agard moved to Britain with his partner Grace Nichols in 1977, settling in Ironbridge, Shropshire.